12 Top Tips for Tiling a Bathroom

 By using the same colored wall and floor tiles as well as similar colored grouting, this helps make your bathroom look as if it’s larger than it is.

 Remember the saying that wearing vertical stripes makes you look slimmer?
 The same notion applies to tiles – the human eye will follow the tile line, giving the effect the room is bigger.
 If you have a narrow bathroom, position the tiles so they’re in lines perpendicular to the longest lines.
 Your eye will look at the back of the room instead of the side.

 11.)
 Lay Your Tiles Properly

 The key here is to position your tiles in the right way so they give the effect of enhancing the space.
-So, lay your tiles diagonally which will trick your primitive brain into believing there’s loads more space than there actually is - your eyes fix on the diagonal points.
+So, lay your tiles diagonally which will trick your primitive brain into believing there are loads more space than there is - your eyes fix on the diagonal points.
 Clever, right?